Bloom-host/BloomDocs/docs/dedicated/reset-password.md

 Now change the password of the user you want to change `passwd <USER>`

-And now you can simply `exit` and then `reboot` and your users password has now been sucessfully changed :)
+And now you can simply `exit` and then `reboot` and your users password has now been successfully changed :)